khunsafatima/ash-tree-health-segmentation-unet-resnet50/README.md

 ## Results
-Highlight the performance of the model.
-Include metrics like accuracy, IoU (Intersection over Union), etc. You can also add images showing segmentation results.

 ## Contributing
-Instructions for how others can contribute to the project.
-This might include guidelines for submitting issues, pull requests, and contact information for queries.

 ## Acknowledgements
 If you use data, code, or trained model in a scientific publication, citations would be appreciated